 If you need to spend a night in Cebu, I can recommend a few hotels:

 There are many other hotels in Cebu; the above I can recommend from personal experience.
-If you want a 4 or 5 star hotel there are many to choose from including the Shangri-La on Mactan Island, the Marriott, the Cebu Midtown, the Cebu Plaza and others with appropriate prices.
+If you want a 4 or 5 star hotel there are many to choose from including the Shangri-La on Mactan Island, the Marriott, the Cebu Plaza and others with appropriate prices.
+My personal favourite when splurging is Crimson Resort on Mactan :).

 From the airport, take a taxi to the south bus terminal; ordinary buses to Moalboal run regularly from here taking around 2½ hours and the fare is around P90.
 There are also two air-conditioned buses run by Kings Star which leave from the bus station every day at 13.00h and 15.00h; these buses cost about P140.
 Librando non-airconditioned buses leave every 30 minutes during the day from the Librando bus stop opposite the bus station; Ceres Lines have expanded onto Cebu from their base in Negros and are fast but with sane drivers and plenty of inspectors to check the quality of driving and proper fare collection.
 Pick these buses up at the south bus terminal.
 I like the front seat of the buses but avoid them if you are of a nervous disposition - the sights you see may spoil your trip as you come within millimetres of smashing into something smaller coming the other way - and the back seats since they are always the most uncomfortable.
 Truly riding the buses in the Philippines can be an experience!